advexp/component-advexp.settings-new/README.md

 As an authorization server you can use Amazon, Facebook, Twitter, Digits, Google or any other identity provider compatible with OpenID Connect.
 For more detailed information, see [Amazon Cognito’s documentation](http://docs.aws.amazon.com/cognito/latest/developerguide/getting-started.html)

-The evaluation version of the component does not allow specifying the name of the Cognito Sync dataset and uses the name "Advexp.Settings.Evaluation"
+The evaluation version of the plugin does not allow specifying the name of the Cognito Sync dataset and uses the name "Advexp.Settings.Evaluation"

 #####Cloud: Dynamic settings and Amazon Cognito Sync

 Added to the Amazon Cognito Sync console, dynamic settings can be obtained via *IDynamicSettingsPlugin* interface.
-This interface can be obtained by casting *ICognitoSyncSettingsPlugin* to type *IDynamicSettingsPlugin*.
+This interface can be obtained by casting *ICognitoSyncSettingsPlugin* to *IDynamicSettingsPlugin* interface.
-The following operations for this dynamic settings are available: Load, Save and Delete.
+The following operations for this dynamic settings are available: *Load*, *Save* and *Delete*.

 A way of using this plugin may be seen in the component examples:
 Sample.CognitoSyncSettings.Android and Sample.CognitoSyncSettings.iOS as well as TODOList.iOS and TODOList.Android, reflecting the interaction between Amazon Cognito Sync and Advexp.Settings dynamic settings (this example is an adaptation of the example from Amazon)